 You don’t need a company to be able to employ your spouse.
 If the circumstances are right, you can still employ them if you’re operating as an individual.
 All income from the company must be paid out to the doctor by the end of the financial year so, consequently, there is no tax benefit.

 A company can also potentially lead to payroll tax for high-income earners.

 Get your finance structuring right

 Structuring your finance correctly can be the difference between accelerating your tax deductions in the early stages of your business (when it is needed most) and potentially not getting a deduction at all (if the business is sold earlier).

-On the other side, we recommend that equipment is purchased using a chattel mortgage, so that you have access to the immediate deduction for items under $20,000 (if the practice meets the definition of a small business).
+On the other side, we recommend equipment is purchased using a chattel mortgage, so you have access to the immediate deduction for items under $20,000 (if the practice meets the definition of a small business).
 You will also be able to obtain up to a 30% depreciation deduction and the interest on the loan.

 Spouse and family members can be active participants in the practice

 A medical practitioner can employ a spouse or family members in their personal services business, provided the employment is bona-fide and wages are at a reasonable level.
-A spouse working for the medical practitioner can receive a superannuation contribution up to the maximum age based limits without attracting tax avoidance provisions.
+A spouse working for the medical practitioner can receive a superannuation contribution up to the maximum age-based limits without attracting tax avoidance provisions.